lauxton/eportfolio/coding_project/README.md

 This test code is meant to provide two functions:

-1. register a username and password within a certain criteria
+1. Register a username and password within a certain criteria
-    - the criteria is meant to prevent the following attacks:
+    - The criteria is meant to prevent the following attacks:
         - cross-site scripting
         - SQL injection
-        - cross-site relay
-        - man-in-the-middle

-    - username criteria:
+    - Username criteria:
         - length between 5 and 16 characters
         - no spaces between characters
         - no special symbols

-    - password criteria:
+    - Password criteria:
         - length between 8 and 16 characters
         - at least one uppercase character included
         - at least one digit included